 Modafinil is scientifically classed as a eugeroic, which means its primary effect is to promote wakefulness.
 It is not strictly a stimulant, but its effects are similar to many stimulants.

 This means that many students use it as a wakefulness aid.
 Students working in the days before exams or deadlines might feel the need to cram study into the night to improve their grades.

 According to some reports, modafinil can be used as a cognitive enhancer, which is why many students opt to use it for their studies.

-However, this is somewhat controversial: the NHS reports that modafinil was no more effective than a placebo when tested in this capacity.
+However, the NHS reports that modafinil was no more effective than a placebo when tested in this capacity.

 Modafinil’s side effects

-According to NHS guidelines, modafinil’s side effects include headaches, nausea, nervousness, insomnia, stomach aches, irritability, weight loss, and arrhythmia.
+According to the NHS, modafinil’s side effects include headaches, nausea, nervousness, insomnia, stomach aches, irritability, weight loss, and arrhythmia.